-Keep this in mind: Forty percent of infections are asymptomatic, based on CDC estimates.
+Anyone who is old enough to get vaccinated should do so, for your own safety and the safety of others around you, such as people who are immunocompromised.
+As much as 30 percent of infections are asymptomatic, based on CDC estimates.
 That means you can have COVID, not know it and inadvertently infect others.

 Mistake 6: Believing You Can't Get It Again

 If you had COVID and recovered, your immune system mounted antibodies to fight off the infection.
 That's great news, but don't count on it as a cloak of protection against future infections.
 Scientists don't how how long such immunity lasts.
-Could be three or four months; could be a little longer, studies suggest.

 Mistake 7: Relying on Temperature Checks